The Importance of Storytelling in Content Creation

 Having an explicit ending can result in you giving it all away to your audience.
 Instead, you should leave the ending open-ended for interpretation or a cliffhanger.
 Cliffhangers will intrigue your audience and result in a potential customer that you now have a greater chance of converting.

-How To Make A Good Story?
+How to Make a Good Story?

-Understand How You Want To Be Perceived
+Understand How You Want to Be Perceived

 Know Your Customers

-Conducting interviews, surveys, and any other research will be important to create the ideal customer profile to represent your target demographic.
+Conducting interviews, surveys, and other research will be important to create the ideal customer profile to represent your target demographic.
 Once you achieve that, the information gathered can be woven to create a narrative that will resonate with your target demographic.

 Visual Cue

-Improve And Innovate
+Improve and Innovate

-In order to prevent this, you should revisit it often, observe statistics to see how your audiences are engaging and reacting to it, regularly revisit it, as well as watch the numbers to see how your various customer segments are engaging with it, do multiple further rounds of research to improve on it.
+To prevent this, you should revisit it often, observe statistics to see how your audiences are engaging and reacting to it, regularly revisit it, as well as watch the numbers to see how your various customer segments are engaging with it, do multiple further rounds of research to improve on it.

-Storytelling Is Important Why?
+Storytelling is Important.
+Why?

 More Valuable Buying Experience